Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Well-being and quality of life

 Hemifacial spasm can deeply affect mental and emotional well-being, often isolating those who live with it.
-The involuntary twitches may feel beyond control and occur at the worst times, leading to embarrassment, anxiety, and a constant self-consciousness.
+The involuntary facial twitches may feel beyond control and occur at the worst times, leading to embarrassment, anxiety, and a constant self-consciousness.
 As a result, people tend to avoid work and social gatherings.
 This can lead to lower quality of life.

 Causes of hemifacial spasm